WitKurowski/FindMyPharmacy/README.md

 - Unit tests for 1 of the 3 presenter classes, OrderPresenter, are incomplete because a refactor is needed to pull out the static use of Android's Location class.
 - Finer separation at the data layer between repositories and remote/local data sources.
+- Some pharmacies have a second address line JSON field that does not get returned for all pharmacy resources, and it would have been nice to use that for complete rendering of pharmacy addresses.

 Other areas of improvements:
 - Pulling the default set of pharmacies from a local JSON file rather than hard-coding the IDs of